-The efforts to address diversity in the predominately white town began after a prom photo of boys from Baraboo high school doing the Nazi salute went viral in the fall of 2018.
+The efforts to address diversity in the predominantly white town began after a prom photo of boys from Baraboo high school doing the Nazi salute went viral in the fall of 2018.
 Several members at First Presbyterian Church attended a couple of presentations and book groups on racism.
-The congregation also did a book study together on Debby Irving’s book, “Waking Up White.”
+The congregation also did a book study together on Debby Irving’s book “Waking Up White.”

 “The church plays an important role in these smaller towns,” said Newberry, who also serves a part-time pastorate at First Presbyterian Church in Reedsburg, Wisconsin.
 “I’m proud of the group of people in Baraboo that have taken up the work to educate us about racism here.”

-This Sunday, Newberry plans to talk about governance in the PC(USA) — and about doing things decently and in order.
-After her message she’ll show this Missing Peace video to illustrate how you can have orderly worship anywhere in the community.
+One Sunday, Newberry talked to her congregation about governance in the PC(USA) — and about doing things decently and in order.
+After her message, she showed this Missing Peace video to illustrate how you can have orderly worship anywhere in the community.

 “As Missing Peace has worshiped in various places around their community, those spaces have become holy to them,” she said.
 “So, let’s go into the world and be effective beyond the walls of our church.”

 “There’s so much amazing work being done throughout our denomination,” she added.
 “I want people to leave church excited and proud of what the PC(USA) is doing, and to see where the Holy Spirit might be leading us to reach beyond ourselves — and to begin new mission initiatives.”